hmcts/pre-api/README.md

 This code repository contains the source code for the Pre-Recorded Evidence API (pre-api).

-pre-api is a Java Spring Boot application that serves as a backend API for both the PRE PowerApps Apps and the PRE Portal.
+pre-api is a Java Spring Boot application that serves as a backend API for both the PRE PowerApps app and the PRE Portal.

 ### Documentation

 The API hosts numerous endpoints, which are [documented in Swagger](https://hmcts.github.io/cnp-api-docs/swagger.html?url=https://hmcts.github.io/cnp-api-docs/specs/pre-api.json#/).
-If running PRE API locally you can access the Swagger UI at [http://localhost:4550/swagger-ui/index.html](http://localhost:4550/swagger-ui/index.html).
+If running PRE API locally, you can access the Swagger UI at [http://localhost:4550/swagger-ui/index.html](http://localhost:4550/swagger-ui/index.html).

 ### PRE System Diagram